NXP/nxmw/mcux_project/README.md

 Demos for the supported boards are provided in respective MCUX folders.
 Every project contains MCUXpresso supported projects which can be used to build and debug the demos.
 The project folder contains the feature file `fsl_sss_ftr.h` with the necessary configurations for building the project.

->**Note:** <span style="color:blue;">All files you see in the projects are links to the middleware files.
+>**Note:** All files you see in the projects are links to the middleware files.
 They are not copies.
-Only the fsl_sss_ftr.h file is different for different projects.</span>
+Only the fsl_sss_ftr.h file is different for different projects.

->**Note:** <span style="color:blue;">All projects are linked to particular versions 3rd party softwares.
+>**Note:** All projects are linked to particular versions 3rd party softwares.
 Most demos are linked to mbedtls 2.
 To use mbedtls 3, you need to remove mbedtls 2 from the sources and add mbedtls 3.
-Only then the macros present in `fsl_sss_ftr.h` can be updated. </span>
+Only then the macros present in `fsl_sss_ftr.h` can be updated.

 For more information on the configurations (Refer: [**SA Configs**](../doc/config/readme.md)).